pcdavies/DockerBasics/workshops/docker/Linux200.md

 docker ps
 ```

- to dsplay all running containers.
+ to display all running containers.
 In this example the MYSQL database and the Twitterfeed containers are seen:

 ![](images/200Linux/Picture200-21.png)